HowardLi1984/HowardLi1984.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I am Hao Li (李昊 in Chinese), a third-year Ph.D. candidate in the School of Computer Science at Peking University, advised by [Prof. Li Yuan](https://scholar.google.com/citations?user=-5juAR0AAAAJ&hl=en).
+I am Hao Li (李昊 in Chinese), a fourth-year Ph.D. candidate in the School of Computer Science at Peking University, advised by [Prof. Li Yuan](https://scholar.google.com/citations?user=-5juAR0AAAAJ&hl=en).
 Before that, I got my Bachelor of Science degree in computer science at Peking University with a Summa Cum Laude.

 My research interests include multimodal Learning, visual understanding, and AI for Chemical Science.
-I have published more than 20 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=y4va91AAAAAJ'> Google Scholar citations <strong><span id='total_cit'>800+</span></strong></a>.
+I have published more than 20 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=y4va91AAAAAJ'> Google Scholar citations <strong><span id='total_cit'>1000+</span></strong></a>.

 # 🔥 News